19sabhya/Logger/README.md

 as we may want to make entry of only a certain part.
 Thus, we need certain conditions and variables to represents those conditions.

 This is what the code looks like now.
-Click [here](https://godbolt.org/z/573T31) to check it.
+Click here at [https://godbolt.org/z/573T31](https://godbolt.org/z/573T31) to check it.

 <p>
 </details>